devemio/docker-color-output/README.md

 ## Usage 📚

-Enhance your Docker workflow with these handy aliases and enjoy vibrant outputs.
+Enhance your Docker workflow with these handy aliases and outputs.

 ### Aliases 🪄

-Utilize the bash functions provided in [aliases.sh](bash/aliases.sh) to streamline your commands.
+Use the bash functions provided in [aliases.sh](bash/aliases.sh) to streamline your commands.

 ### docker images / docker image ls 💡